Normandy American Cemetery and Memorial: History

-Like all other overseas American cemeteries in France for World War I and II, France has granted the United States a special, perpetual concession to the land occupied by the cemetery, free of any charge or any tax to honor the forces.
-It does not benefit from extraterritoriality, and is thus still French soil.
+Like all other overseas American cemeteries in France for World War I and II, the French Government has granted the United States a special concession to the land occupied by the cemetery, for an unlimited duration, free of any charge or any tax, as long as the United States maintains the cemetery.
+It does not benefit from extraterritoriality and remains the property of the French State.
 This cemetery is managed by the American Battle Monuments Commission, a small independent agency of the U.S. federal government, under Congressional acts that provide yearly financial support for maintaining them, with most military and civil personnel employed abroad.
 The U.S. flag flies over these granted soils.

 Description

 The cemetery is located on a bluff overlooking Omaha Beach (one of the landing beaches of the Normandy Invasion) and the English Channel.
 It covers 172.5 acres, and contains the remains of 9,388 American military dead, most of whom were killed during the invasion of Normandy and ensuing military operations in World War II.
 Included are graves of Army Air Corps crews shot down over France as early as 1942 and four American women.

 Only some of the soldiers who died overseas are buried in the overseas American military cemeteries.
-When it came time for a permanent burial, the next of kin eligible to make decisions were asked if they wanted their loved ones repatriated for permanent burial in the U.S., or interred at the closest overseas cemetery.
+When it came time for a permanent burial, the next of kin eligible to make decisions were asked if they wanted their loved ones repatriated for permanent burial in the United States or interred at the closest overseas cemetery.

 Burials

 Number of burials

-On June 19, 2018, Julius H.O.
-Pieper was laid to rest next to his twin brother, Ludwig J.W.
-Pieper, and became the 9,388th servicemember buried at the Normandy American Cemetery.
+On June 19, 2018, Julius H. O. Pieper was laid to rest next to his twin brother, Ludwig J. W. Pieper, and became the 9,388th servicemember buried at the Normandy American Cemetery.

 These burials are marked by white Lasa marble headstones, 9,238 of which are Latin crosses (for Protestants and Catholics) and 151 of which are stars of David (for Jews).
 Since these were the only three religions recognized at the time by the United States Army, no other type of markers are present.

-The cemetery contains the graves of 45 pairs of brothers (30 of which buried side by side), a father and his son, an uncle and his nephew, 2 pairs of cousins, 3 generals, 4 chaplains, 4 civilians, 4 women, 147 African Americans and 20 Native Americans.
+The cemetery contains the graves of 45 pairs of brothers (30 of whom are buried side by side), a father and his son, an uncle and his nephew, 2 pairs of cousins, 3 generals, 4 chaplains, 4 civilians, 4 women, 147 African Americans and 20 Native Americans.

-304 unknown soldiers are buried among the other servicemembers.
-Their headstones read “HERE RESTS IN HONORED GLORY A COMRADE IN ARMS KNOWN BUT TO GOD”.
+Three hundred four unknown soldiers are buried among the other service members.
+Their headstones read "HERE RESTS IN HONORED GLORY A COMRADE IN ARMS KNOWN BUT TO GOD".

 East of the Memorial lies the Wall of the Missing, where are inscribed the names of 1,557 servicemembers declared missing in action during Operation Overlord.
-19 of these names bear a bronze rosette, meaning that their body was found and identified since the cemetery's dedication.
+Nineteen of these names bear a bronze rosette, meaning that their body has been found and identified since the cemetery's dedication.